The process is always the same whatever the stone is:

 In this case the best way is to have the edge facing away from you, for two reasons:

 -Less danger for you, if you drop it

 -and for the knife if you press too much accidentally.

 Anyway the work by a mill is rough, the wire edge will be taken off on a stone.

 The water grindstones you can find in a shop are usually designed to be used with the edge facing away from you than facing you.

 For a super finish and a razor edge, sharpen the knife with a very small angle (12°) a thin stone then rub on a strop with a razor paste (as our grandfathers used to do).

 and must be spread on an old thick piece of leather (from an old bag or belt).

-Then rub your knife on it, on either side from the edge in this case.
+Then rub your knife on it, with the edge facing away from you, on both sides, in this case.